-Candidates are expected to contact the head of the host laboratory (contact address can be found in RESEARCH and PEOPLE pages), to assess space, positions and funding opportunities.
+Researchers who hold a PhD or MD degree are welcome to apply for a post-doctoral training at the de Duve Institute.
+Ongoing research at the Institute is presented under our RESEARCH pages.
+Candidates are expected to contact the head of the host laboratory (contact details can be found in RESEARCH and PEOPLE pages), to assess space, positions and funding opportunities.

-The de Duve Institute is on the list of institutions recognized by the government to be eligible for tax-exempt prizes and subsidies.
-The de Duve Institute itself awards 1-year fellowships, which are renewable once, to young foreign scientists, who, in principle, have not obtained their PhD degree at a Belgian University, and who wish to carry out their post-doctoral research within one of the research groups in the Institute.
-Candidates must hold a PhD or MD degree to be eligible, and be in a situation of « international mobility », i.e. they should in principle not have resided or carried out their main activity (work, studies, etc.) in Belgium for more than 12 months in the 3-year period before submission of their application for the de Duve Institute fellowship.
+The de Duve Institute is on the list of institutions recognized by the Belgian government to be eligible for tax-exempt prizes and subsidies.
+The Institute awards 1-year fellowships, which are renewable once, to young scientists who in principle have not obtained their PhD degree at a Belgian University and who wish to carry out their post-doctoral research within one of our research groups.
+Candidates must hold a PhD or MD degree, and must be in a situation of “international mobility”, i.e. they should in principle not have resided or carried out their main activity (work, studies, etc.) in Belgium for more than 12 months in the 3-year period before submission of their application for a de Duve Institute fellowship.

 How to apply?

 It is mandatory to contact the group leader of the laboratory of choice before any application.

 Candidates should use the application form, where they will be asked for the following information:

 - a detailed CV;

 - their laboratory of choice, and their interests and accomplishments;